-Since these domains generally require compliance with the tax and legal constraints of the country of residence, Michelez Notaires is continuously developing a number of partnerships with expert professionals in the main European capitals, the USA, Japan and the People's Republic of China.
+Since these matters generally involve knowledge of the tax and legal constraints of the country of residence, Michelez Notaires is continuously developing numerous partnerships with expert professionals in the main European capitals, the USA, Japan and the People's Republic of China.

-Our team, which is composed of specialists in property and family law, works in English and German.
+Our team is composed of advanced specialists in property and family law, who work in English and German.